awsdocs/amazon-ec2-user-guide/doc_source/viewing_metrics_with_cloudwatch.md

 | `StatusCheckFailed` |  Reports whether the instance has passed both the instance status check and the system status check in the last minute\.
 This metric can be either 0 \(passed\) or 1 \(failed\)\.
 By default, this metric is available at a 1\-minute frequency at no charge\.
 Units: Count  |
 | `StatusCheckFailed_Instance` |  Reports whether the instance has passed the instance status check in the last minute\.
 This metric can be either 0 \(passed\) or 1 \(failed\)\.
 By default, this metric is available at a 1\-minute frequency at no charge\.
 Units: Count  |
 | `StatusCheckFailed_System` |  Reports whether the instance has passed the system status check in the last minute\.
 This metric can be either 0 \(passed\) or 1 \(failed\)\.
 By default, this metric is available at a 1\-minute frequency at no charge\.
 Units: Count  |

+## Traffic Mirroring Metrics<a name="traffic-mirroring-metrics"></a>

+The `AWS/EC2` namespace includes metrics for mirrored traffic\.
+For more information, see [Monitoring Mirrored Traffic Using Amazon CloudWatch](https://docs.aws.amazon.com/vpc/latest/mirroring/traffic-mirror-cloudwatch.html) in the *Amazon VPC Traffic Mirroring Guide*\.

 ## Amazon EC2 Metric Dimensions<a name="ec2-cloudwatch-dimensions"></a>